Instagram can be a strong visual marketing channel for your brand and an opportunity to build a following that helps grow your B2B business.

-Like Twitter, Instagram groups together all the posts that are tagged with the same hashtag.
-You can create your own hashtags for your brand or use ones that are already trending.
+Like X (formerly known as Twitter), Instagram groups together all the posts that are tagged with the same hashtag.
+You can create your own hashtags for your brand or use hashtags that are already trending.
 Not sure how to use them?
 When you open Instagram, search for a word that seems relevant to your business, such as #entrepreneurship.
 Instagram will show you a range of content that can give you inspiration and help you understand what your audience wants.

 Instagram Stories is a feature that allows users to post photos and videos that disappear after 24 hours.
 This feature appears in a bar at the top of your feed, where you can also see stories from other accounts.
 When a new story appears, that user’s profile picture will have a colored ring around it.